column(1) — Linux manual page

 Determine the number of columns the input contains and create

 a table.
-This mode is enabled by option -t, --table and
+This mode is enabled with the -t, --table option.

-the terminal width in interactive mode and the 80 columns in
+Output is aligned to the terminal width in interactive mode

 Input is taken from file, or otherwise from standard input.
 Empty